EviSid2/EEG_Feedback_App/OpenBCI_Exports/Recordings/README.txt

-Save the recordings in this folder for the application to locate the files automatically.
+Save the EEG recordings in this folder (CSV-files) for the application to locate the files automatically.